MARTIN HUTCHINGS QC

 His expertise includes the following property-related matters:

-- Commercial leases –dilapidations; break clauses; renewal, rent review; tenant insolvency.
+- Commercial leases –dilapidations; break clauses; renewal, rent review; tenant insolvency; keep open covenants; rent claims; frustration; failure of consideration.

-- Development contracts – overage disputes; construction, drafting; registration; highways.
+- Development contracts – overage disputes; construction, drafting; registration of interests; highways.

 - Contracts of sale – specific performance; rescission, fraud, injunctions and other interim remedies.